Meet our team

 Theme Lead, Genomic Medicine and Informatics

-Andrew Webster is Chair of Molecular Ophthalmology at University College London and a Consultant Ophthalmologist at Moorfields Eye Hospital.
+Andrew Webster is Chair of Molecular Ophthalmology at UCL and a Consultant Ophthalmologist at Moorfields Eye Hospital.
 He leads the Genetics Service at Moorfields, the largest specialist service in the country, which delivers genetic counselling, diagnosis and management for those with paediatric, retinal, optic nerve, cataract and ocular maldevelopment inherited conditions.
 His research team has discovered genetic mechanisms that underlie retinal dystrophies.
-He leads the Hearing and Sight Domain of the Genomics England Clinical Interpretation Partnership, a British National study to sequence over 100,000 genomes in those with rare disease and cancer.
+He leads the Hearing and Sight Domain of the Genomics England Clinical Interpretation Partnership, a British national study to sequence over 100,000 genomes in those with rare disease and cancer.
 He trained in Ophthalmology and Genetics in Cambridge, Iowa (USA) and London.

 Theme Lead, Patient and Public Involvement/Education and Clinical Studies Development

 Professor Philip Luthert

 Theme Lead, Cross-institutional research collaborative themes and training

 Dr Helen Baker